 UPDATE: In a statement on the ad, AARP distances itself from the Obama campaign, insisting the group had no involvement in the ad and has not endorsed Obama.
 AARP senior vice president John Hishta exhorts both candidates to engage in "straight talk, not just 30-second ads" when it comes to debating the future of Medicare.

-He does not, however, disavow the group’s critical past assessments of the Ryan Budget or praise for the Obama health care law, both mentioned in the ad.
+He does not, however, disavow the group's critical past assessments of the Ryan Budget or praise for "Obamacare," both mentioned in the ad.